Premium quality natural honey

 We also have some Dadant hives, a product that respects bees and nature.
 Dadant hives are hives that allow to raise bees in harmony with nature.
 Indeed, each Dadant hive has been designed to respect the tranquility of bees, while facilitating the work of beekeepers.
 Approximately five (5) months pass between the installation of the hives and the harvest of the honey.

-The Harvest of Honey
+The Harvest of Our Honey

 The beekeeper’s working tools during the harvest are composed of the following elements: a stainless steel container to collect the harvested honey a suit and gloves to protect oneself from bee stings a smoker to produce smoke, used to soften the bees so that they are less aggressive.